mjkoo/rundown/README.md

 For example, `a1` is a valid variable. `1a` is not.

 How you declared a variable impacts it's scope.
-1. `var a = 1;` will declare a variable local to a code block.
+1. `let a = 1;` will declare a variable local to a code block.
-1. `static var a = 1` will declare a variable that persists in a code block through uses.
+1. `let static a = 1` will declare a variable that persists in a code block through uses.
 It will only be declared once for a code block, but the value persists.
-1. `global var a = 1` declares a variable that can be used in all code blocks.
+1. `let global a = 1` declares a variable that can be used in all code blocks.

 Variable values can be modified through assigning.
 Simply use the variable name `=` and an expression.